1905 Alberta general election: Irregularities

 Front page of the Calgary Daily Herald on November 9, 1905, declaring R. B. Bennett the elected in Calgary.

 Calgary

-The 1905 election was marked by bitterness, particularly in Calgary and Southern Alberta, where the Liberals were accused of vote tampering and interfering with Conservative voters.
-Recounts in Calgary took almost a month and saw the results swing back and forth between candidates.
-The scandal led to the arrest of some key Liberal organizers, including William Henry Cushing's campaign manager, who had been a returning officer at a Calgary polling station.
-A liberal organizer was convicted of bribery for paying a voter $10 not to defend his ballot which was challenged during the count.
-Eventually, the Calgary contest was declared in favor of Cushing, with a margin of only 37 votes.
+The 1905 election was marked by bitterness, particularly in Calgary and Southern Alberta, where Liberals were accused of vote tampering and interfering with Conservative voters.
+Recounts in Calgary took almost a month, and the results swung back and forth between candidates.
+The scandal led to the arrest of key Liberal organizers, including William Henry Cushing's campaign manager, who had been a returning officer at a Calgary polling station.
+A liberal organizer was convicted of bribery for paying a voter $10 not to defend his ballot when it was challenged during the count.
+Eventually, the Calgary contest was declared in favor of Cushing, who won with a margin of only 37 votes.

 Peace River

 The Peace River electoral district was contested between Liberal James Cornwall and Independent Lucien Dubuc.
 Dubec received the greater number of votes, but Rutherford's Cabinet overturned the election results in mid-January due to significant irregularities, leaving the seat vacant.
 A new election was held on February 15, 1906.
 An appeal was launched into the legality of Cabinet deciding on the legitimacy of an election, which was upheld when Judge David Lynch Scott found the court had no jurisdiction to consider the case unless delegated by the legislature.

 In the new election, Thomas Brick declared his candidacy for the Liberals after being urged to run by a large group of people who came to his homestead.
 He faced James Cornwall who attempted to regain his seat and also ran under the Liberal banner.
 Lucien Dubuc, the conservative runner-up candidate from the original 1905 election, did not run again, resulting in a rare two-way race under the same party banner.
 Thomas Brick was elected in a landslide against James Cornwall.